taeyoungyeon/quest_onboarding/README.md

 - **training_with_checkpoint.py**
   A Python script that implements automated job restart with checkpointing.
 It saves progress every 10 steps and resumes from the last checkpoint if interrupted.
-- **simulate_failure.py**
-  A Python script that intentionally simulates a job failure after several iterations.
-This is useful for testing the watchdog mechanism.
 - **submit_job.sh**
   A SLURM job submission script that submits a job (e.g., running `training_with_checkpoint.py`).
 Adjust this script as needed for your environment.
 - **watchdog.sh**